If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

-The testing software uses two factors to determine the winning design:
+The Frequentist model uses two main factors to determine the winning design:

-- The conversion rate for each design: this number is determined by dividing the number of conversions for a page by the unique visitors for that page.
+- The conversion rate for each design: this number is determined by dividing the number of conversions for a design by the unique visitors for that design.

-- The confidence level for each design: statistical term indicating the certainty that your test that will produce the same result if the same experiment is conducted across many separate data sets in different experiments.
+- The confidence level for each design: a statistical term indicating the certainty that your test that will produce the same result if the same experiment is conducted across many separate data sets in different experiments.

-This of confidence level as the probability of having a result.
-So, if a challenger produces a 20% increase in conversions with a 95% confidence, then you know that you have a very good probability of getting the same result when select the winner as your default design.
+Think of confidence level as the probability of having a result.
+So, if a challenger produces a 20% increase in conversions with a 95% confidence, then you assume that you have an excellent probability of getting the same result when selecting that challenger as your default design.
 It also indicates that you have a 5% chance that your test results were due to random chance, and a 5% possibility that you found a wrong winner.

 Selecting which metrics will depend on your specific situation.
-However, it is important to choose metrics that have an impact on your bottom line.
-Optimizing for reduction in bounce or exit rates will have little direct and measurable dollar value to most businesses.
+However, it is crucial to choose metrics that have an impact on your bottom line.
+Optimizing for a lower bounce or exit rates will have little direct and measurable dollar value to most businesses.

-This however was due to a bug in their main search results algorithm in the new design.
-This bug showed visitors poor research results.
-As a result, visitors were frustrated and were clicking on ads.
-So, while revenue per visit increased in the short term, this was not a good long term strategy to follow.
+This, however, was due to a bug in their main search results algorithm in the new design.
+This bug showed visitors poor search results.
+And as a result, visitors were frustrated and were clicking on ads.

 Assigning weighted traffic to different variations

-Most testing software automatically divides visitors equally between different variations.
+Most AB testing software automatically divides visitors equally between different variations.

-There are however instances where you need to assign different weight to different variations.
+There are however instances where you need to assign different weights to different variations.

-For example, lets take an experiment that has an original design and two challengers in it.
-The testing team might want to assign 50% to the original design and split the remaining 50% between variations one and two.
+For example, let’s take an experiment that has an original design and two challengers in it.
+The testing team might want to assign 50% of the visitors to the original design and split the remaining 50% between variations one and two.

 Should you run AB testing on 100% of your visitors?

-Practitioners of conversion optimization debate this question at great lengths.
+Some Conversion optimization experts debate this question at great lengths.

 Looking at your analytics, you can typically notice that different visitor segments interact differently with your website.
-Repeat visitors (those who have come to your website previously) are typically more engaged with the website compared to new visitors.
+Returning visitors (those who visited site previously) generally are more engaged with the website compared to new visitors.

-We also recommend running holdback split tests for larger websites that receive thousands of conversions per month.
-In these types of tests, you launch the tests to a small percentage of your website visitors.
+We typically recommend running holdback split tests for larger websites that receive thousands of conversions per month.
+In these types of tests, you launch the tests to a small percentage of your site visitors.
 For example, you start with launching the test to 10% of your visitors.
-If the results are encouraging, then you start expanding the test to 25%, 50%, and 100% of your website visitors.
+If the results are encouraging, then you expand the test to 25%, 50%, and 100% of your website visitors.

 How many variations should you include in a test?

-- If you have less than 200 conversions a month, your website might not be ready for AB testing.
+If you have less than 200 conversions a month, your website is not ready for A/B testing.
 Focus on driving more visitors to your website.